Hank-Kuo/RippleNet/README.md

 | Epoch 6 | 0.9604 |  0.8931 | 0.8997 | 0.8248 | 0.9006 | 0.8250 |

-## paper dataset
-number of users: 6036
-number of items: 2445
-number of entities (containing items): 182011 number of relations: 12

 ## Required packages
 The code has been tested running under Python 3.6, with the following packages installed (along with their dependencies):